 Run your critical applications to verify that they work as expected.
 Pay special attention to any software with dependencies that may have been updated during the upgrade.
 If issues arise, consider reinstalling the affected application or checking the Fedora documentation for compatibility updates.

-Pro Tip: If you use custom configurations or third-party software, check their compatibility with the new Fedora release to avoid disruptions in your workflow.
+If you use custom configurations or third-party software, check their compatibility with the new Fedora release to avoid disruptions in your workflow.

-Troubleshooting dnf5 system-upgrade command Issues
+Troubleshooting dnf5 system-upgrade Command Issues

 Even with careful preparation, you may encounter issues during or after the system upgrade.
 Below are common problems and actionable solutions to address them.